 You can offer them small pieces of fruit or vegetables, but don’t be worried if your green anole doesn’t eat them.

-How Long Can Green Anoles Survive Without Food And Water?
+How Long Can Green Anoles Survive Without

 - health status